The list of permissions available in Grow are:

 - Move and Resize Metrics: Allows user to organize and resize metrics on any dashboard they have access to.

 - View Only: A user who can only see the dashboard they have access to.
 A View Only user can still explore the data in expanded mode, but they cannot create or delete any metric

 Changing and Editing User Permissions

-To edit User permissions, click on your profile picture in the top right and select 'Settings.'
+To edit User permissions, click on the gear icon at the top right to see your account settings.

 Select "Users" from the menu on the left side of the page.